zhiyinl5633/first-repo/README.md

-This is my first repo
+This is my first repo, today is October 6, 2016